 - Will the injured employee require more surgery?

-These are questions that must be answered, and if the claim handler is unavailable, a Field Nurse Case Manager can be very useful.
+These questions must be answered, and if the claim handler is unavailable, a Field Nurse Case Manager can be very useful.

 What is a Field Nurse Case Manager?

-Field Nurse Case Managers are typically a registered nurse who specializes in the coordination of medical care of injured employees in workers compensation cases.
+Field Nurse Case Managers are typically registered nurses who specialize in coordinating medical care of injured employees in workers’ compensation cases.
 They are aware of a variety of resources that manage the claim and bring a high level of medical care to the employee and ensure the proper utilization of services and resources.
 They can serve as a “go-between” for the various other interested stakeholders – multiple medical facilities, doctors and other specialists, and vocational rehabilitation consultants.
-They can also serve as a resource for friends and family members of the injured employee by ensuring the injured party receives a high quality of medical care when they are off work for an extended period.
+They can also serve as a resource for friends and family members of the injured employee by ensuring the injured party receives a high-quality of medical care when they are off work for an extended period.

 Benefits of Field Nurse Case Managers